dkcoder456/To-do-list/README.md

 # To-do-list
-Use it in your daily works
+Use it in your daily worksto manage your tasks as well remind yourself for your work